 With his recipes, knowledge and advice Seaver tries to coax tastes towards the “lower impact” species.
 Seaver encourages people to try smaller fish — like sardines, herring, and anchovies — to diversify the species we fish and minimize our consumption of over-fished large species, thereby reducing our impact on the oceans.
 All of these small species are also low in mercury, according to NRDC’s Consumer Guide to Mercury in Fish, and much safer to eat than larger over-fished species like swordfish, shark, and tuna, which have the highest mercury content.

-A popular and useful resource is the Monterey Bay Aquarium Seafood Watch Pocket Guide that ranks the sustainability of seafood into green ‘Best Choices’, yellow ‘Good Alternatives’ and red ‘Avoid’ lists.
+A popular and useful resource is the Monterey Bay Aquarium Seafood Watch, which ranks the sustainability of seafood into green ‘Best Choices’, yellow ‘Good Alternatives’ and red ‘Avoid’ lists.
 “More and more chefs and consumers are really beginning to understand what the green list is,” says Seaver.
 “But what I think is severely lacking in the dialog of sustainable fisheries is a deep understanding of what the yellow and red lists are.
 Sustainable seafood is not about the green list.
 It’s about changing the fate of the species in the yellow and the red.”

-To do that, we need to eat them much less, Seaver advises, and when we do to choose those certified by Marine Stewardship Council (see sidebar).
-Learn more about the MSC label with NRDC’s Label Lookup tool.
+To do that, we need to eat them much less, Seaver advises, and when we do to choose those certified by Marine Stewardship Council.

 3. Eat smaller portions of seafood: Fill your plate with veggies for your health and the planet